Esther-Gu/Esther-Gu.github.io/_pages/about.md

   - /about.html
 ---

-I've recently completed my PhD in Information Systems at Western University.
-Now I plan to rest briefly before commencing a new job-searching journey in the Business or IT sectors within Canada in September 2023.
+I hold a PhD degree in Business Administration, specialized in Information Systems, from the Ivey Business School at the Western University.
+While I’ve been offered an esteemed Assistant Professor position at Durham University, a QS top 100 institution, I made a transition into the industry.

+Now I work as a senior consultant at EY Canada to help business corporations, large or small, to claim government tax incentives for their technology innovation efforts.
+These technological innovations truly get me excited.

 <a href="https://drive.google.com/file/d/192Xr-JDy-2Z5NVj2ekNfMrzMxsmluZhd/view">My CV is here.</a>

-While I’ve been offered an esteemed Assistant Professor position at Durham University, a QS top 100 institution, I’m committed to making a transition into the industry.
+Outside work, I enjoy reading, writing, investing, and working out.

 My strong skills encompass:
-* Proficiency in Python programming
+* Proficiency in writing, communicating, and programming
 * Aptitude for data science and statistical modeling
-* Proficiency in data analysis using SQL and Excel
-* Expertise in business communication, pre-sales skills, and consulting

-I welcome any potential opportunities that align with my skills and career aspirations.
-Please feel free to reach out if you know of any suitable roles.
-Thank you!